WJJX

-WJJX (102.7 MHz) is a commercial FM radio station licensed to Appomattox, Virginia, and serving the Lynchburg metropolitan area and the Southside.
-WJJX has a rhythmic Top 40 radio format and is owned and operated by iHeartMedia, Inc. Programming is simulcast with co-owned 93.5 WJJS in Salem, Virginia, serving the Roanoke metropolitan area.
+WJJX (102.7 FM) is a commercial radio station licensed to Appomattox, Virginia, and serving the Lynchburg metropolitan area and the Southside.
+WJJX has a rhythmic Top 40 radio format and is owned by iHeartMedia, Inc. Programming is simulcast with co-owned WJJS in Salem, Virginia, serving the Roanoke metropolitan area.
 The radio studios and offices are on Old Forest Road in Lynchburg and its transmitter is off Round Mountain Road in Madison Heights, Virginia.

 Most shows on WJJS and WJJX are voicetracked, outside of FCC-mandated public affairs programming on Sundays.
 The only syndicated shows aired on the station are The Tino Cochino Show and The Bootleg Kev Show.